BurntCereal/HQrack/README.md

 ## Notes

-Code may need to be modifies if HQ updates their interface (i.e. may need to change ocr approach) (see test folder for sample images of what will work)
+Code may need to be modified if HQ updates their interface (i.e. may need to change ocr approach) (see test folder for sample images of what will work)

 I just wanted to see if it was possible and will not continue to support further iterations.